 Study abroad is a key component of an undergraduate liberal arts education.
 Honors students are encouraged to study abroad, when it is possible.
-Students interested in how study abroad might fit in the Honors curriculum should consult the Director of the Honors College before making contact with the Global Ed/Partnerships office.
+Students interested in how study abroad might fit in the Honors curriculum should consult the Director of the Honors College before making contact with the Office of International Programs and Services.